 Iván Pol is a professional beautician who used to be inclined towards cosmetic injection therapies but now leans more towards a "non-invasive, healthy, and alkaline" lifestyle approach.

-He has gained recognition for his unique "Beauty Sandwich" facial care method, which combines sculpting devices to offer customized skincare that results in a tighter and more contoured appearance of the face.
+He has gained recognition for his unique "Beauty Sandwich" facial care method, which combines body contouring machine at home to offer customized skincare that results in a tighter and more contoured appearance of the face.

 His high-end clientele includes celebrities like Zoë Kravitz, Salma Hayek Pinault, and Laura Harrier.
 He emphasizes the concept of "snatched skin," which refers to revitalizing the face through his methods.